| Anesthesia in

 came through a subsequent c-section where only isofluorane was used without

+problems.
 I implore BT/MBT

 owners to take responsibility for tranquilizers and anesthesia's